 The area of give-aways has been reorganised in several steps.
 In the meantime, only one small range of customer give-aways remains, due to sustainability considerations.
-In the target group of young people, we rely on vouchers and online processing.
+With regard to young people, we rely on invitations to events, vouchers and online processing.
 On International Savings Day, no gifts are given away, for the most part, except for a small sustainable gift for children - often from the region.